 I've always believed in the healing powers of food and a holistic approach to healing (treating the whole person, not just their symptoms), but have noticed a disconnect-–there are all these amazing things food does for our health and well-being, yet we’re constantly bombarded with advice to diet, restrict, and cut out whole food groups.

-With all of this ever-changing advice about how we “should” or “shouldn't” be eating, our relationship with food has become more complicated than it should be.
-Contrary to popular belief, there is actually no such thing as a one-size-fits-all or “perfect” diet.
-Also, eating in a way one may consider “perfect” can end up backfiring or leave us feeling robotic, unsatisfied, or (in my opinion) worse – hungry.
+With all of the ever-changing advice about how we “should” or “shouldn't” be eating, our relationship with food has become more complicated than it should be.
+Despite what the latest fad diet recommends, there is actually no such thing as a one-size-fits-all or “perfect” diet.
+Not to mention, eating in a way one may consider “perfect” can end up backfiring and lead to binge eating or emotional eating, make us feel rigid, restrictive, and rule following, or leave us feeling unsatisfied and hungry.
 I truly believe that we naturally hold all of the answers to meeting our nutritional needs.
 We just need to learn how to tune out all of the “shoulds” and tune into ourselves.

-Whether it is learning more about how to tune into your needs, developing a healthier relationship with food, or just needing some inspiration for meal ideas, I am here help and answer any questions along the way!
+Whether you're interested in learning more about how to tune into your needs, develop a healthier relationship with food, or are looking for guidance on your health journey, I'm here to help! :)